Skip to content

 • Requires a 160-hour minimum commitment.

-• Clients must deposit an initial payment (~one week’s worth).
+• Clients must deposit an initial payment (~one week’s worth) before starting.

-• Clients are billed weekly or monthly for hours worked.
+• Subsequent billing occurs weekly or monthly for hours worked.

 7. Gun.io

 Gun.io is a vetted freelance marketplace where every software engineer is personally vetted and matched by an internal team, often composed of senior developers.
 This hands-on approach attracts high-caliber professionals, particularly from the US and Canada.
-The platform is known for its transparent billing, where developers keep 100% of their rate and clients see a single “all-in” price, making it a trusted choice for long-term contracts.
+The platform is known for its transparent billing, where developers keep 100% of their rate and clients see a single “all-in” price.
+In 2026, Gun.io expanded its global reach while maintaining premium US/Canada-based talent as its core offering.

-• High-Quality Matches: Candidates are vetted by experts.
+• High-Quality Matches: Candidates are vetted by experienced developers.

 • Transparent Billing: Developers keep 100% of their rate; no hidden markup.